monasca/monasca-agents-installer/README.md

 This will extract the plugin with all the required dependencies.

-By default `local_settings.py` configuration file is not overwritten if it exists already.
+By default monitoring `local_settings.py` configuration file is not overwritten if it exists already.
 If you want to replace it you need to use `--overwrite_conf` option.

 Then it is necessary to perform a set of manual configuration steps.
 First of all, you need to append the monasca-ui virtualenv libraries to